Peano Arithmetic and $\mu$MALL: Abstract

 \section{Abstract}

 Formal theories of arithmetic have traditionally been based on either classical or intuitionistic logic, leading to the development of Peano and Heyting arithmetic, respectively.
-We propose a use \mumall as a formal theory of arithmetic based on linear logic.
-This formal system is presented as a sequent calculus proof system that extends the standard proof system for multiplicative-additive linear logic (MALL) with the addition of the logical connectives universal and existential quantifiers (first-order quantifiers), term equality and non-equality, and the least and greatest fixed point operators.
-We first demonstrate how functions defined using \mumall relational specifications can be computed using a simple proof search algorithm.
-By incorporating weakening and contraction into \mumall, we obtain \mlkp, a natural candidate for a classical sequent calculus for arithmetic.
-While important proof theory results are still lacking for \mlkp (including cut-elimination and the completeness of focusing), we prove that \mlkp is consistent and that it contains Peano arithmetic.
-We also prove two conservativity results regarding \mlkp over \mumall.
+We propose to use $\mu$MALL as a formal theory of arithmetic based on linear logic.
+This formal system is presented as a sequent calculus proof system that extends the standard proof system for multiplicative-additive linear logic (MALL) with the addition of the universal and existential quantifiers (first-order quantifiers), term equality and non-equality, and the least and greatest fixed point operators.
+We first demonstrate how functions defined using $\mu$MALL relational specifications can be computed using a simple proof search algorithm.
+By incorporating weakening and contraction into $\mu$MALL, we obtain $\mu$LK$_p^+$, a natural candidate for a classical sequent calculus for arithmetic.
+While important proof theory results are still lacking for $\mu$LK$_p^+$ (including cut-elimination and the completeness of focusing), we prove that $\mu$LK$_p^+$ is consistent and that it contains Peano arithmetic.
+We also prove some conservativity results regarding $\mu$LK$_p^+$ over $\mu$MALL.